Building an Ecommerce Website

 The US is on the verge of having more than $54 trillion in consumer spending over the next two years.
 It falls to you as a business owner to convert visitors into customers with that much money.
-To do this, your website should be designed with a customer-centric mindset and should offer excellent service and value for those who come online shopping.
+To do this, your website should be designed with a customer-centric mindset and offer excellent service and value for those who go online shopping.

 What is an ecommerce website?

 An ecommerce website is a website that sells products to consumers online.
 These websites are typically built on the domain, which extends the company’s name or brand and can be descriptive keywords or key phrases.
-The business owner uses this to help customers know what product they sell up-front.
-This helps you rank well in search engines, crucial to your business’s SEO strategy.
+The business owner uses this to help customers know what product category they sell up-front.
+This helps you rank well in search engines, which is crucial to your business’s SEO strategy.

 It provides a means of selling products or services to customers without having an expensive storefront to attract them.
 If someone wants to start selling on the internet, they can choose which type of platform they want- like Magento and Shopify- and what content management system (CMS) will work best for their company.

-What is required to build a beautiful (and high performing) ecommerce website
+What is required to build a beautiful (and high-performing) ecommerce website

 Open-source platforms allow for complete customization without requiring a developer to code the website from scratch.
 They typically have fewer features than a headless platform but provide more flexibility in design and development options.